-The division manages over 600,000 acres.
+The division manages over 440,000 acres of public forest land.
 Forest management benefits include biodiversity, watershed protection, wildlife habitat, forest products and recreational opportunities.
-To encourage forest and wildlife plantings, four to six million seedlings of 70 different tree and shrub species are produced at the George O. White State Forest Nursery each year to fill requests from Missourians.
-Every fourth grade student in the state receives an Arbor Day seedling produced at the nursery.
+To encourage forest and wildlife plantings, three million seedlings of more than 60 different tree and shrub species are produced at the George O. White State Forest Nursery each year to fill requests from Missourians.
+Every fourth-grade student in the state receives an Arbor Day seedling produced at the nursery.